 The prison features 20 cells that have been redesigned by 80 local and international artists.
 Each cell has its own design and story to tell, but they all have one essential feature in common: prison bars on windows and doors.

-I stayed in cell 107, which is a russian cell.
+During my night in a Slovenia prison, I stayed in cell 107, which is a Russian cell.
 The wall was painted blue with little crosses that represents how many days the prisoner had been incarcerated.

 During the day, people hang out in the dining area or in the garden, which is also a popular place after dark.
 The hostel often hosts events such as concerts, cultural happenings, BBQ and cocktail night.
 The events are free for hostel guests, and visitors have to pay a small entrance fee.